Violet969/PLM_Sol/README.md

 What is PLM_Sol?
 =============
-A protein solubility prediction tool based on protT5.
+A protein solubility prediction tool based on protT5 and biLSTM_textCNN.

 Env
 =============